 CeraVe is not cruelty free.
 CeraVe is owned by L’Oréal, a company that tests on animals.
 L’Oréal does not conduct animal testing on their products or ingredients, nor ask others to test on our behalf, except when required by law.
 Since L’Oréal products are sold in China, they must test their products on animals by law.

 Some CeraVe products may be suitable for vegans, but this is not a 100% vegan brand.

 CeraVe Lotion Reviews

-Even though CeraVe does not sell their products on their website, they still display reviews for their products.
-CeraVe lotion reviews on the brand’s website are a mix of positive and negative.
-The product with the most reviews is the CeraVe Daily Moisturizing Lotion, which has received an average of 4.1 out of 5 stars after 124 customer reviews.
+CeraVe lotion reviews on the brand’s website are overall very positive.
+The product with the most reviews is the CeraVe Daily Moisturizing Lotion, which has earned an average rating of 4.7 out of 5 stars after more than 4,000 customer reviews.

-What Are Some Alternatives to CeraVe Skin Care?
+What Are Some Alternatives to CeraVe Lotion Products?